Saturday, March 4, 2023

 posing for the newsreel feature Screen Snapshots #11, 1934

-King Kong, about a giant ape taken from his tropical island home to New York, breaking out and terrorizing the city, but as much victim as villain, debuted in 1933.
+King Kong, about a giant ape taken from his tropical island home to New York, breaking out and terrorizing the city, debuted in 1933.
 The same year, Karloff starred in The Mummy, and Claude Rains starred in The Invisible Man.
 In 1935, The Bride of Frankenstein premiered, with Karloff and Clive reprising their roles, and Elsa Lanchester cast in the title role.
+It wasn't the 1st film sequel, but it can safely be called the 1st good one.

-Lon Chaney, who had starred in the silent films The Hunchback of Notre Dame in 1923 and The Phantom of the Opera in 1925, had died in 1930; but his son, Lon Chaney Jr., starred in The Wolf Man in 1941, toward the end of the Depression, so it can't be counted with these others.
+Lon Chaney (Leonidas Frank Chaney), who had starred in the silent films The Hunchback of Notre Dame in 1923 and The Phantom of the Opera in 1925, had died in 1930.
+His son, Lon Chaney Jr. (Creighton Tull Chaney), starred in The Wolf Man in 1941, toward the end of the Depression, so it can't be counted with these others.

 But that started a new trend: With World War II coming up, people decided it was better to see these creatures fight each other, and even to laugh at them, than to be afraid of them.
 So films where they fought were produced, and there was a series of Abbott and Costello Meet... films with the monsters, some played by their 1930s portrayers.